google/lisp-koans/README.md

    Koan "ASSERT-TRUE"
    Current koan assert status is "(INCOMPLETE)"

-You are now 0/169 koans and 0/25 lessons away from reaching enlightenment
+You are now 0/169 koans and 0/25 lessons closer to reaching enlightenment
 ```

 This indicates that the script has completed, and that the learner should look